johnstonskj/datalog-specs/book/src/vnd_datalog_text/pragmas.md

 feature identifier which they do not recognize, even if it may be valid in some other version of this specification.

-As feature pragmas are boolean parameters, the following two pragmas are equivalent:
+As feature pragmas are boolean parameters, the following two pragmas are equivalent

 ```datalog
 .pragma negation.